Eventually Constant and stagnating functions in non-Lindel\"of spaces: Summary and tables

-In this section, we summarize some of our results in a concise (albeit incomplete) form.
+In this section, we summarize some of our results in a concise (and somewhat incomplete) form.
 First, and just for the pleasure of drawing an overly complicated diagram, the following implications hold by Lemmas \ref{lemma:arrows}, \ref{lemma:arrows2} and \ref{lemma:cpt-trivialities} (whose proofs are all immediate).
-Recall that by $\mathsf{P}_1\Rightarrow\mathsf{P}_2$ we mean $\forall X,Y\,\mathsf{P}_1(X,Y)\Rightarrow\mathsf{P}_2(X,Y)$.
+Recall that by $\mathsf{P}_1\Rightarrow\mathsf{P}_2$ we mean ``for all Hausdorff spaces $X,Y$, $\mathsf{P}_1(X,Y)\Rightarrow\mathsf{P}_2(X,Y)$''.

-If the domain space is Type I, the vertical arrows between $\mathsf{P}$ and $\mathsf{P_{cl}}$ reverse (Lemma \ref{lemma:typeIcl}) and if the domain space is Type I and countably compact, the vertical arrows between $\mathsf{P_{cl}}$ and $\mathsf{P_{cpt}}$reverse (Theorem \ref{thm:cl-cpt}).
+If the domain space is Type I, the vertical arrows between $\mathsf{P}$ and $\mathsf{P_{cl}}$ reverse (Lemma \ref{lemma:typeIcl}) and if the domain space is Type I and countably compact, the vertical arrows between $\mathsf{P_{cl}}$ and $\mathsf{P_{cpt}}$ reverse (Theorem \ref{thm:cl-cpt}).
 The thick red arrows are the only ones for which we do not know a counterexample to their converse, as shown by the tables below.
-These red arrows yield the following questions that an attentive reader had probably already formulated in their head, and maybe even solved, which is not our case.
+These red arrows yield the following questions that an attentive reader has probably already formulated in their head, and maybe even solved, which is not our case.